rkp8000/gcp_tensorflow_gpu_install_and_benchmarks/README.md

 Under Machine type select 8 vCPUs with 30 GB memory.

-Still under Machine type, clikc Customize, which will display more options.
+Still under Machine type, click Customize, which will display more options.

 Click on GPUs and change the number of GPUs to 1 and the GPU type to NVIDIA Tesla K80.